-May I make a confession ?
-I am not a soup person.
-I know!
-I know!
-Before your jaws drop in surprise, please let me hastily offer an explanation- I like my food to have texture!
-Unless there are some chewy or crunchy bits in my soup I would still drink but probably not enjoy.
-Most soups make me feel as if I am ill and need to be nursed to health with the smooth, warm liquid flowing down my throat.
-And yet, come winters I almost start to feel guilty if the rest of family who seem to like soups mostly, do not get to savour the goodness.
-Cream of mushroom, peas and pumpkin soups make a regular appearance in our menu.
+Why don’t I like soup?
+Well, I like my food to have texture!
+Unless there are some chewy or crunchy bits in my soup I would still drink it but probably not enjoy it.
+Most soups make me feel as if I am ill and need to be nursed to health.
+Yet, come winters I almost start to feel guilty if the rest of the family who seem to like soups mostly, do not get to enjoy the wholesome-ness of a good soup.
+Cream of mushroom, peas, and pumpkin soups make a regular appearance in our menu.

 The inspiration for this soup comes from the regular pumpkin stir fry we make which is heavily tempered with curry leaves.
-The latter adds a beautiful flavour and dimension to this sweet vegetable and complements it perfectly .
+The curry leaf adds a beautiful flavour and dimension to this sweet vegetable and complements it perfectly.
 And you get that subtle hint of spice, without the soup actually tasting spicy.
 Does that make sense ;)?

-While all the core ingredients are important , but what differentiates a good soup from a great soup is the stock.
-You would come across recipes which might suggest subbing stock with water but effectively you are diluting all the favours with water rather than enhancing and complementing them.
-Hence use stock or broth- chicken, veg, doesn’t matter which one as long as you aren’t using water.
-And you could make and store it ahead of time.
+While all the core ingredients are important, what differentiates a good soup from a great soup is the stock.
+You would come across recipes that might suggest subbing stock with water but effectively you are diluting all the flavours with water rather than enhancing and complementing them.
+Hence use stock or broth – chicken or veg, doesn’t matter which one as long as you aren’t using water.
+You can make and store it ahead of time.

-So, here is the recipe for my Curry Leaf flavoured Pumpkin Soup for you to try.
+Scroll down to read the detailed recipe for my curry leaf flavoured pumpkin soup for you to try.
 Remember to enjoy it piping hot with a side of cheese sticks or a buttery slice of sourdough!

 - Pumpkin, cubed- 2 cups